babinet/InOutNOutIn/README.md

 ## Gdal Resize Half/Size Big GeoTiff Source

-in this exemple the half size is using bc :
+in this exemple the half size with using bc :

 ```
 half_sizeX=$(echo "$Image_Width"/2|bc -l)